EugenWiens/jenkins-head/README.md

 ## GATT Client
 The GATT Client collects the state of all registered Jenkins jobs.
 After that the server joins all states to one global state.
 This global state is represented as an **RGB** value is pushed by the GATT Client to the GATT Server (Jenkins Head).

-### Jenkins jobs
+### Client Configuration
-The jobs that should be monitored are represented as an entry in a YAML file e.g.
+The configuration of the client adress and the jobs that should be monitored are represented as a YAML file e.g.
 ```yaml
 - clientName: "client Name (jenkins head1)"
   clientAddress: "BLE MAC"